Lzt2289908932/Resnet-Cancer-Identification-Deep-Learning-Project/README.md

 So I give up this method, and train this model again with all layers.
 As the final result, my best model was created at 36 epochs with acc 93.12%, this model early stopped at 51 epochs.
 After evaulate, acc reached 93.25, which shows that this model is NOT overfitting.
+To check the test result draft please find the png files in main branch